NowanIlfideme/pydantic-yaml/README.md

 `pip install pydantic_yaml`

-Make sure to install `ruamel.yaml` (recommended) or `pyyaml` as well.
+Make sure to install `ruamel.yaml` or `pyyaml` as well.
 These are optional dependencies:

 `pip install pydantic_yaml[ruamel]`

 `pip install pydantic_yaml[pyyaml]`

 ## Versioned Models

+NOTE: This is currently not implemented!

 Since YAML is often used for config files, there is also a `VersionedYamlModel` class.